UConn vs. Vermont Predictions & Picks - Women's NCAA Tournament First Round

 UConn Schedule Analysis

-- On November 27, the Huskies picked up their signature win of the season, an 86-79 victory over the Iowa Hawkeyes, who rank No. 3 in the AP's Top 25.
+- The Huskies captured their signature win of the season on November 27, when they took down the Iowa Hawkeyes, who rank No. 3 in the AP's Top 25, by a score of 86-79.

-- The Huskies have 15 wins over Quadrant 1 opponents, the most in the country.
+- The Huskies have seven wins over Quadrant 3 teams, tied for the 43rd-most in the country.

-- The Huskies have tied for the 44th-most Quadrant 3 victories in the nation (seven).

 UConn 2022-23 Best Wins